turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

 ## ROM D info

-The core automatically loads all 4 roms, therefore you do not have to type anything in basic to enable them.
+The core boots straight into PLUS mode, in other words it loads all 4 roms automatically.

+Therefore, you do not have to type anything in basic to enable them, but for the record I will list these commands here:
+Enables ROM C: A=USR(&E000)
+Enabled ROM D: A=USR(&F000)

+---

 To use the monitor (RAM dump) you have to type in BASIC the following command: